Old Aramaic: Post-Achaemenid Aramaic

 Babylonian Documentary Aramaic is a dialect in use from the 3rd century onwards.
 It is the dialect of Babylonian private documents, and, from the 12th century, all Jewish private documents are in Aramaic.
 It is based on Hasmonaean with very few changes.
 This was perhaps because many of the documents in BDA are legal documents, the language in them had to be sensible throughout the Jewish community from the start, and Hasmonaean was the old standard.

 The Nabataean language was the Western Aramaic variety used by the Nabateans of the Negev, including the kingdom of Petra.
 The kingdom (c.
-200 BCE–106 CE) covered the east bank of the Jordan River, the Sinai Peninsula and northern Arabia.
+200 BCE – 106 CE) covered the east bank of the Jordan River, the Sinai Peninsula and northern Arabia.
 Perhaps because of the importance of the caravan trade, the Nabataeans began to use Aramaic in preference to Ancient North Arabian.
 The dialect is based on Achaemenid with a little influence from Arabic: "l" is often turned into "n", and there are a few Arabic loan words.
 Some Nabataean Aramaic inscriptions exist from the early days of the kingdom, but most are from the first four centuries CE.
 The language is written in a cursive script that is the precursor to the modern Arabic alphabet.
 The number of Arabic loan words increases through the centuries, until, in the 4th century, Nabataean merges seamlessly with Arabic.

-Palmyrene Aramaic is the dialect that was in use in the city state of Palmyra in the Syrian Desert from 44 BC to 274 CE.
+Palmyrene Aramaic is the dialect that was in use in the city state of Palmyra in the Syrian Desert from 44 BCE to 274 CE.
 It was written in a rounded script, which later gave way to cursive Estrangela.
 Like Nabataean, Palmyrene was influenced by Arabic, but to a much lesser degree.